Dr Alana Harris

 London WC2R 2LS

-Alana Harris joined the department in 2015 as a Teaching Fellow in Modern British History, having spent six years in Oxford as the Darby Fellow in History at Lincoln College and before that as a British Academy Research Development Award post-doctoral researcher (and Hardie Fellow also at Lincoln College).
+Alana Harris joined the department in 2015, having spent six years in Oxford as the Darby Fellow in History at Lincoln College and before that as a British Academy Research Development Award post-doctoral researcher (and Hardie Fellow also at Lincoln College).

 Dr Harris’ undergraduate training was at the University of Melbourne, where she obtained her first class honours degrees in History (majoring in Medieval and Renaissance history) and Law.
 She gained her Masters of Divinity (High Distinction) from the University of Divinity in Melbourne, with majors in church history and systematic theology.

 Following her first careers in corporate law and the civil service, funding from the Newman College Archbishop Mannix Travelling Scholarship and the University of Melbourne Edith and Rae Bennett Travelling Scholarship allowed her to undertake her MSt and DPhil in Modern History at Wadham College, Oxford.
-During this doctoral research, she also held Lectureships at Hertford College and Exeter College, Oxford and since 2011 has been a co-investigator on the Oxford Leverhulme Diaspora Programme.
+During this doctoral research, she also held Lectureships at Hertford College and Exeter College, Oxford and was a co-investigator on the Oxford Leverhulme Diaspora Programme (2011-2016).

-Dr Harris is a member of the Editorial Board for the journal British Catholic History (CUP), a Steering Committee member of the Women’s History Network, and founding co-editor of the Routledge Series ‘Studies in Religion, Travel and Tourism’.
+Dr Harris is a member of the Editorial Board of British Catholic History (CUP), and The London Journal (T&F) a Steering Committee member for the Women’s History Network, and has acted as a historical consultant for the BBC and the Young Vic.

 - Religion and Secularization